 Almost as easy as grabbing a Rotisserie chicken at the grocery store, this Air Fryer Whole Chicken is ready start to finish in about an hour!
 Making a whole chicken in the air fryer is great for busy weeknights, and for meal prep- with super easy cleanup!

-Fast, easy, delicious and versatile- this juicy Air Fried Whole Chicken is a great weeknight meal or meal prep recipe you can make with a few minutes of prep, and pantry staples you have on hand!
+JUMP TO RECIPEFast, easy, delicious and versatile- this juicy Air Fried Whole Chicken is a great weeknight meal or meal prep recipe you can make with a few minutes of prep, and pantry staples you have on hand!
 Feed the whole family, or save it for meals throughout the week!

 - A 4 pound whole chicken, giblets removed.